Illness and absence

 d) The doctor’s signature and stamp

-Doctor’s notes must be postmarked or delivered no later than 3 days after the first exam it applies for.
-You may deliver the doctor’s note in the student reception in the 3rd floor at MF or mail it to the following address:
+Doctor’s notes must be postmarked or delivered no later than three days after the first exam it applies for.
+You may deliver the doctor’s note in the student reception on the 3rd floor at MF or mail it to the following address:

 MF vitenskapelig høyskole

 Death or the funeral of a close family member must be documented to be accepted as a valid absence from exams.
 The same applies in case of extended deadlines for course requirements.
 Examples of documentation are a death certificate (officially translated into English), an obituary or equivalent documentation which states close family relationship to the deceased.